 At Las Vegas Defense Group, L.L.C., our Nevada attorneys care about you and want to help you get the compensation you deserve for your workplace injury.

-If you have been hurt on the job, our law firm invites you to contact us for a free consultation.
+If you have been hurt on the job, our law firm invites you to contact us for a consultation.
 You would not pay us a dime unless and until we obtain a settlement or verdict in your favor.
-For a free consultation with one of our caring Las Vegas workplace injury lawyers, call us or fill out the form on this page.
+For a consultation with one of our caring Las Vegas workplace injury lawyers, call us or fill out the form on this page.
 Also see our related article, Nevada Work Injury Laws – 4 That You Should Know.

 If your case is in California, please see our article on when you can sue your employer for workplace injuries in California.